bhollis/maruku/spec/block_docs/math/inline.md

 \item $x^{n}+y^{n} \neq z^{n}$

 \end{itemize}
-That'{}s it, nothing else is supported.
+That's it, nothing else is supported.
 *** Output of to_md ***
 Here are some formulas: